YXChen0323/codexProject/MCP_119/README.md

 chart can show data from additional records (for example other fire stations) while the main answer and table remain based on the original question.
+The additional SQL used to fetch data for the chart is now shown below the main query results so you can inspect or reuse it if needed.

 Stop the stack: